 Mr. Chung has served as our director since November 10, 2020.
-Mr. Chung currently serves as the Vice President of Finance at Serruya Private Equity Inc., which he joined in March 2018.
-In his role as Vice President, Mr. Chung oversees financial reporting and asset management for the fund, leads the real estate investments team, and plays a strategic role in the growth of investee companies.
+Mr. Chung has served as Vice President of Investments at CentreCourt since October 2022.
+Previously, Mr. Chung served as the Vice President of Finance at Serruya Private Equity Inc. from March 2018 to October 2022.
+In this role, Mr. Chung oversaw financial reporting and asset management for the fund, led the real estate investments team, and played a strategic role in the growth of investee companies.
 Previously, Mr. Chung was the Director of Finance for Inside Edge Properties Ltd. from March 2017 to March 2018.
 From January 2015 to March 2017, Mr. Chung served as the Assistant Manager of Finance Advisory for Deloitte.
 Prior to January 2015, Mr. Chung served as an Associate of Risk Assurance Services at PricewaterhouseCoopers Canada.
 In December 2015, Mr. Chung was designated as a Chartered Professional Accountant ("CPA") by the Chartered Professional Accountants of Ontario.
 Mr. Chung received his Bachelor of Accounting and Finance and Minor in Economics from the University of Waterloo in December 2011 and his Masters of Accounting from the University of Waterloo in August 2012.
 Mr. Chung was selected to serve on our board of directors because of his expertise in financial accounting and investment management.